Skip to content

 Why students keep PDFs at the center of their workflow

 Lecturers post slide decks as PDFs.
 Course readers arrive as PDFs.
 Assignment briefs are PDFs.
-Yet the default phone viewer doesn't let you highlight, annotate, or properly organize them.
-Students end up screenshotting pages into Notes, which loses searchability and structure.
+Syllabuses are PDFs.
+Yet the default phone viewer doesn't let you highlight, annotate, or properly organize them — and the alternative most students fall back on is screenshotting pages into Notes, which loses searchability, structure, and the ability to come back to the source.

 Built for study sessions